simonw/shot-scraper/docs/video.md

 ### screenshot

-Take a screenshot during the storyboard:
+Take a screenshot during the storyboard.
+The string form writes a viewport screenshot to that path.

 ```yaml
 - screenshot: step-2.png
 ```

-Screenshot a specific element:
+Use the mapping form for `output`, `selector` and `full_page`. `selector` captures just that element.

 ```yaml
 - screenshot: